Matricom G-Box Midnight MX2 ReviewAdd Your Comment

 UPDATE: Matricom have now updated the MX2 to the G-Box Q2.
 And the Q2 comes with FOUR TIMES the processing power, and a wireless mini keyboard thrown in for good measure too.
 That and the latest Android and this thing kicks butt when it comes to running Kodi (pre-loaded).

-And at a retail price of just US$97 from Amazon US, that’s impressive.
+And at a retail price of around $97, that’s impressive.
+Get one from Amazon US here.

-(You can also get it at Amazon UK here but you’ll pay about £100 – still great value for what you get)
+(You can also get it at Amazon UK here)

 See The G-Box MX2 In Action…